-This finding is based on the Application in these dockets and the Commission's records in Docket W-933, Sub 0, and is uncontested.
+The evidence supporting this finding of fact is based on the verified Application in these dockets and the Commission's records in Docket No. W-933, Sub 0.
+Based upon competent, substantial, and material evidence in the record, the Commission concludes that this finding of fact is uncontested.

-This finding is based on Confidential Attachment L to the Application, the testimony of Public Staff witness Franklin, and the Commission's records in these and other dockets relating to Etowah.
-This finding is informational and procedural and is not contested by any party.
+The evidence supporting this finding of fact is based on Confidential Attachment L to the Application, the testimony of Public Staff witness Franklin, and the Commission's records in these and other dockets relating to Etowah.
 Tr. vol. 2, 205.